-- involves both listening attentively and acting impulsively;
+- can both listen attentively and act impulsively;

-- cannot be other than a lifetime occupation.
+- are prepared for it to be a lifetime occupation.

 Being and entrepreneur can be a lonely occupation and involve much stress, but generally it’s not a career choice.
 Being an entrepreneur is something that happens as a result, often way beyond inventing a better mousetrap.
 Being an entrepreneur will involve a passion to do something that will enhance life and make for a community that better meets the needs of its members.